Doctors Note Logo

 Takeaway

 Waking up tired after taking sleep aids can be frustrating, but it doesn't always signal a serious disorder.
 Often, it's a hangover effect from medication lingering in your system.
 However, persistent, overwhelming daytime sleepiness—especially when accompanied by cataplexy or sleep paralysis—may point to narcolepsy.
 Start by optimizing your sleep habits, reviewing your medications with a provider, and tracking your sleep patterns.
-To better understand whether you're experiencing a sleep-aid hangover, try using Ubie's free AI-powered Hangover Symptom Checker for a quick assessment of your symptoms.
+To understand what might be causing your symptoms and receive personalized guidance, try Ubie's free AI-powered symptom checker—it only takes a few minutes and can help you determine your next steps.

 If anything feels off, or if your fatigue makes daily activities unsafe, please speak to a doctor.
 Early evaluation and the right treatment plan can restore your energy, focus, and quality of life.